 Madrid is an amazing place to eat.
 Between serving up traditional Spanish food and dishing out international-style grub, this dynamic city has a lot to offer.
-After living in Madrid for a year, I’ve drawn up a list of some Madrid must-eats, organized by category.
+After living in Madrid for a year, I’ve drawn up a list of some Madrid must-eats, organized by category (I’ve actually added to this list since moving back to Madrid in the summer of 2019!).
 I’d say these places meet the Spanish criteria for a good restaurant: “Bueno, bonito, y barato!”
 (Good, nice, and cheap!)
 Cheers to delicious food, cold beer, and tasty Rioja!

 These are the kind of spots that have something for everyone.
 They’re cool places with good, well-priced food that ranges from fun international options to twists on Spanish dishes.

 80 Grados Malasaña.
 80 Grados Malasaña is definitely one of my favorite restaurants in Madrid.
 I love going here with friends or taking visitors who are in town.
 80 Grados specializes in small tapas that include both contemporary cuisine and Spanish go-tos, so you’ll get to try a variety of dishes throughout your meal.
-The combination of cool ambience and great prices makes this spot a hit, so make sure to call or stop by to ask about reservations.
-If not, be sure to arrive early for a table!
-(For the Spanish, early is around 8:30 pm when the place opens for dinner).
-Must-orders include “ñoquis cremosos con salsa de setas” (gnocchi with a creamy mushroom sauce that is literally one of the most delicious things I have ever consumed) and the “huevo trufado con patatas y jamon” (basically a cooked egg that is beaten so that the egg yoke makes a sauce, topped with crispy potato sticks and savory Spanish ham, served in an egg-shaped cup for spooning or dipping).
+The combination of cool ambience and great prices makes this spot a hit, so be sure to arrive early for a table!
+(For the Spanish, early is around 8:30 pm when the restaurant opens for dinner).
+Must-orders include “ñoquis cremosos con salsa de setas” (gnocchi with a creamy mushroom sauce that is literally one of the most delicious things I have ever consumed) and the “huevo trufado con patatas y jamón” (basically a cooked egg that is beaten so that the egg yoke makes a sauce, topped with crispy potato sticks and savory Spanish ham, served in an egg-shaped cup for spooning or dipping).
 For drinks, a DisTinto de Verano is a must.
 It’s a spin on a traditional Tinto de Verano (red wine and lemon Fanta or soda) in that the standard drink is topped with a tart-sweet lemon foam.
 Delish.
-Other dishes I enjoy include the mini burger and the steak tartare, served with a weird but tantalizing mustard ice cream.
+Another dish I enjoy there is the salmorejo, essentially a thicker version of traditional gazpacho, served with weird but tantalizing parmesan ice cream.

 Palo Santo.
 This cozy restaurant in the heart of Chueca dishes out a mouth-watering creation: a bread bowl filled with sliced potatoes in a mushroom truffle cream sauce.
 It is to die for.
 The sauce is amazing and even better on the soft bread bowl once you’ve finished digging through the potatoes.
 The bread bowl is quite large, so this dish is good to split as a meal between two really hungry people or as an appetizer for a bigger group.

 Frida.
 Nestled between the trendy neighborhoods of Chueca and Justicia, this restaurant features a chic tropical accent wall and cool decor.
-On the menu, you’ll find Spanish tapas with a twist as well as other options like tacos, spring rolls, and carpaccio.
+On the menu, you’ll find Spanish tapas as well as other options like tacos, spring rolls, and carpaccio.

 Tanteo.
 Tanteo is good for a one-on-one meal as well as for larger parties – I’ve always gone with groups of friends.
 The restaurant, located in the north of the Salamanca neighborhood, is well-decorated and features a solid menu.
 We usually order the risotto and huevos estrellados, among other things.
 Tanteo is actually where I first tried the magical dish that is huevos estrellados, and my life changed forever.
 This dish is common in Spain but can really awe a newcomer.
 It usually consists of thickly cut french fries topped with fried eggs and Spanish ham.
 The egg yoke makes a kind of sauce that blends perfectly with the ham and potatoes.
 Que rico!

-I love these spots because they’re the kinds of places that you don’t really find outside of Spain.
+The two taverns I describe below specialize in food from Andalucía, Spain’s most populous autonomous community.
+I love these taverns because they’re the kinds of places that you don’t really find outside of Spain.
 These are the places where locals crush beers with free tapas while standing at barrels converted into tables.
 These restaurants are described as “castizo,” which means they are true to traditional Spanish food and culture.
-You’ll see a “pata de jamon” on the bar, from which ham is sliced, along with pictures of bulls and Holy Week celebrations on the walls, while hearing waiters shout at each other: “Otra cerveza!
+You’ll see a “pata de jamón” on the bar, from which ham is sliced, and the walls are covered with pictures of Andalucía’s most beloved customs and celebrations, like bullfighting and Holy Week processions.
+The decor is complemented by animated shouts from the waiters: “Otra cerveza!
 Another beer!”
-Typical orders at these places include raciones, or large servings, of pescaito frito (an assortment of fried fish, and, yes, I left the “d” out of “pescadito” in good Andalusian fashion), huevos estrellados, and pulpo a la gallega, a Galician dish of sliced octopus sprinkled with paprika.
+Typical orders include raciones, or large servings, of pescaito frito (an assortment of fried fish and squid, and, yes, I left out the “d” of “pescadito” in good Andalusian fashion), huevos estrellados, and a juicy solomillo, or sirloin.
 Yet, since plentiful tapas are often served with almost every drink order, a few rounds of beer may just fill you!

 El Rincón de Jaén.
 This was one of my favorite spots during my time in Madrid – I ate here a lot with friends.
-This Andalusion tavern (Jaén is a province of Andalusia) is usually full of people and has a fun vibe.
-Sometimes, we wouldn’t even order food because enough complimentary tapas were served with each drink order!
+This lively tavern is named for Jaén, a province of Andalucía, and is usually full of people.
+Due to the abundant complimentary tapas served with each drink order, sometimes we wouldn’t even order food!

-A good mercado, or market, is a staple in any Spanish city.
-These markets are basically large venues housing various food stalls.
+A good mercado, or market, is common in many Spanish cities.
+These markets are basically large venues that house various food stalls.
 Hopping from stall to stall while sampling various tapas is the move here.

 Mercado San Anton.
 This is probably my favorite market in Madrid.
 It focuses mostly on Spanish food – croquetas (croquettes), Spanish ham, bocadillos, (sandwiches on a baguette-style bread), pinchos (slices of baguette-style bread topped with almost anything), cheese, seafood, and more – but also has some international stalls offering things like sushi and burgers.
 Once you’ve roamed the two floors of the market, head to the rooftop for drinks with a view over the neighborhood of Chueca.

 Mercado de San Ildefonso.
-This market in the heart of Malasaña distinguishes itself from its counterparts because it offers a greater range of international cuisine than any other market in the city.
-Here, you’ll see things like Peruvian ceviche, Venezuelan tequeños, Mexican tacos, and French crepes.
+This market in the heart of Malasaña distinguishes itself from its counterparts because it offers a greater range of international cuisine.
+You’ll see things like Peruvian ceviche, Venezuelan tequeños, Mexican tacos, and French crepes.
 However, you’ll be able to find some Spanish favorites as well, like rice and seafood in black squid ink, yummm.

 Mercado San Miguel.
 This market is probably the most well-known in Madrid and is located right in the center of the city near Plaza Mayor – hence its popularity with tourists.
 However, this market is still a good call and has tons of tasty food to choose from.